openhouse/photo-filter/project-guidelines.md

 ## Project Philosophy

 - **User-Centric Design**: Develop features that meet the specific needs of photographers working with large photo libraries.
+- **Interactivity and Engagement**: Create an intuitive and engaging user experience, especially for complex tasks like photo selection and management.
 - **Clarity and Readability**: Code should be easy to read and understand by humans and AI alike.
 - **Modularity**: Break down the application into small, manageable modules.
 - **Consistency**: Follow established conventions throughout the project.